project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 **Restore:**

-* Copy the cassandra backup snapshot to the instance where you want to run restore.
+* Copy the Cassandra backup snapshot to the instance where you want to run restore.

 * Restore Cassandra database using command